 Each of these five elements could contribute to a sense of complexity.
-When combined, they suggest that the world of policy-making is too complex to predict or fully understand.
-They expose slogans such as 'joined-up' or 'holistic' government as attempts to give a sense of order to policy-making, in the face of cross-cutting or 'wicked' issues, when we know that policy-makers can only pay attention to a small portion of the issues for which they are responsible.
+When combined, they suggest that the world of policymaking is too complex to predict or fully understand.
+They expose slogans such as 'joined up' or 'holistic' government as attempts to give a sense of order to policymaking, in the face of cross-cutting or 'wicked' issues, when we know that policymakers can only pay attention to a small portion of the issues for which they are responsible.

 We can go one step further to describe government as a complex system.
-Complexity theory explains outcomes in terms of the 'whole' policy-making system: 'greater than the sum of its parts'.
-It identifies, in policy-making systems, the same properties found in complex systems in the natural and social world, including: 'non-linear dynamics' when some forms of action are amplified and others dampened, by positive and negative feedback; 'sensitivity to initial conditions', or the cumulative effect of early decisions and events; 'strange attractors' or regularities of behaviour despite the unpredictability of complex systems; and 'emergence' (Geyer and Rihani, 2010; Cairney, 2012b, pp. 124-125).
+Complexity theory explains outcomes in terms of the 'whole' policymaking system, 'greater than the sum of its parts'.
+It identifies, in policymaking systems, the same properties found in complex systems in the natural and social world, including: 'non-linear dynamics' when some forms of action are amplified and others dampened, by positive and negative feedback; 'sensitivity to initial conditions', or the cumulative effect of early decisions and events; 'strange attractors' or regularities of behaviour despite the unpredictability of complex systems; and, 'emergence' (Cairney 2012b: 124-5; Geyer and Rihani, 2010).

 Many of these concepts can be linked to established policy concepts.
-For example, nonlinear dynamics are caused partly by bounded rationality and the tendency of policy-makers to ignore most issues and promote a few to the top of their agenda (Baumgartner and Jones, 2009).
-Sensitivity to initial conditions is the focus of historical institutionalism, which traces current institutions to the cumulative effects of decisions made in the past (Pierson, 2000).
+For example, non-linear dynamics are caused partly by bounded rationality and the tendency of policymakers to ignore most issues and promote a few to the top of their agenda (Baumgartner and Jones, 2009).
+Sensitivity to initial conditions is the focus of historical institutionalism, which traces current institutions to the cumulative effects of decisions made in the past (Pierson 2000).
 'Emergence' refers to the systemic outcomes of interactions between people based on local rules, in the absence of central control (Cairney and Geyer, 2015).
 This may require some translation when we consider political systems.
-Although there is a well-established literature on 'bottom-up' implementation (from Lipsky, 1980 to Nilsen et al., 2013), and central government does not control local policy delivery in an absolute sense, few of us would reject its role and influence on local outcomes entirely.
+Although there is a well-established literature on 'bottom up' implementation (from Lipsky, 1980, Barrett and Fudge, 1981, and Hjern, 1982; see also Hill and Hupe, 2008; Nilsen et al, 2013), and central government does not control local policy delivery in an absolute sense, few of us would reject its role and influence on local outcomes entirely.

-Complex government as a challenge for policy-makers
+Complex government as a challenge for policymakers

-'Complex government' can be used to reject the 'Westminster model'-which describes the concentration of power in the hands of a small number of people in central government-or a 'British political tradition' based on a top-down, 'government knows best' approach (Blunkett and Richards, 2011).
-Complexity theory invites us to consider a more realistic policy-making philosophy, and strategies including: relying less on centrally-driven targets and punitive performance management in favour of giving local bodies more freedom to adapt to their environment; trial-and-error projects, that can provide lessons and be adopted or rejected quickly; and to teach policy-makers about complexity so that they are less surprised when things go wrong (Room, 2011; Cairney, 2012b).
+'Complex government' can be used to reject the 'Westminster model' - which describes the concentration of power in the hands of a small number of people in central government - or a 'British political tradition' based on a top-down, 'government knows best' approach (Blunkett and Richards, 2011).
+Complexity theory invites us to consider a more realistic policymaking philosophy, and strategies including: relying less on centrally driven targets, and punitive performance management, in favour of giving local bodies more freedom to adapt to their environment; trial-and-error projects, that can provide lessons and be adopted or rejected quickly; and, to teach policymakers about complexity so that they are less surprised when things go wrong (Geyer, 2012; Cairney, 2012b; Room, 2011; Hallsworth and Rutter 2011).

 Yet, there is a profoundly important tension between the reality of complex government and the assertion of government control and accountability.
-For example, UK policy-makers have to justify their activities with regard to the Westminster model's narrative of accountability to the public via ministers and parliament (Rhodes, 2013, p.
-486).
+For example, UK policymakers have to justify their activities with regard to the Westminster model's narrative of accountability to the public via ministers and Parliament (Rhodes, 2013: 486).
 We expect ministers to deliver on their promises, and few are brave enough to admit their limitations (until they leave government).
 Civil servants also receive training to encourage them to use management techniques to exert control over their policymaking tasks (Cairney, 2014a).
 Squaring this circle is not easy.